-Currency futures were launched predominately as a retail product.
-The initial dispensation granted by the Minister of Finance in 2007 allows individuals to trade over and above their two million Rand foreign allocation allowance stipulated by the South African Reserve Bank.
-Individuals, in other words, have no limits to the value traded in the currency futures market.
+Currency Futures were launched predominately as a retail product.
+The initial dispensation granted by the Minister of Finance in 2007, allows individuals to trade over and above their foreign allocation allowance as stipulated by the South African Reserve Bank.
+Therefore, individuals have no limits in terms of the value traded in the Currency Futures market.

-The Minister of Finance in his 2008 budget speech extended the currency futures qualifying audience to include all South African corporate entities.
-Corporate entities, including limited or unlimited companies, private and public companies, close corporations, partnerships, trusts, hedge funds and banks are authorised to trade currency futures with no restrictions on the value traded.
-Corporate entities do not need to apply to Reserve Bank for approval to trade the currency futures nor do they have to report their trades.
+The Minister of Finance, in his 2008 budget speech, extended the Currency Futures qualifying audience to include all South African corporate entities.
+Corporate entities, including limited or unlimited companies, private and public companies, close corporations, partnerships, trusts, hedge funds and banks are authorised to trade Currency Futures with no restrictions on the value traded.
+Corporate entities do not need to apply to the Reserve Bank for approval to trade the Currency Futures nor do they have to report their trades.